 Wellbeing

 This wellbeing module focuses on the 5 steps to wellbeing, as shared by the NHS.
 Each step will focus on some key learning objectives, an activity and reflection for students to participate in, either at home or in school during their tutor time.
-The aim of this module is to focus in on wellbeing among students during what may be a challenging time, paying close attention to coping strategies and ways to look after your mental wellbeing.
+The aim of this module is to focus in on wellbeing for students, paying close attention to coping strategies and ways to look after your mental wellbeing.

 Get started by watching these videos